patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 * You need a FAT32-formatted 8GB SD card, power supply, Ethernet cable, and a LAN.
 * Follow the instructions [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to write the  Raspbian Jessie Lite image to the Pi.
 * Insert the SD card to the Pi.
-Connect your Pi to the router with the Ethernet cable.
-Connect to your power supply.
+Connect your Pi to the router with your Ethernet cable.
+Power the Pi up.
 * Follow the instructions [here](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) to find the IP address of the Pi.
-Nmap works well for me.
+Nmap is a useful open-source tool.
-* SSH into the Raspberry Pi.
-Note that the default username is pi, and the password is raspberry.
-The address should be pi@piAddressOnLan.
+* SSH into the Raspberry Pi with default username **pi** and password **raspberry**.

 ### Bluetooth Configurations on Raspberry Pi